hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Which will admit as many ladies more,
 >
-> As chuse to come, should it be half a score!
+> As choose to come, should it be half a score!
 >
 > Welcome are all who come, there's no selection
 >